Watching the runners from half-way ’round the world

 I had initially thought, “I’m surprised the piano is way in the back of the orchestra when it’s going to be so prominent in the piano concerto,” but in the short break between the first and second piece, they rolled out a gorgeous Steinway front and center.

 That dress!
-The soloist, Olga Kern, had this dress on that reminded me of tiers on wedding cakes or something.
-It looked something like this but all white and without the picnic basket.
+The soloist, Olga Kern, had on this dress (not the blue one in that ad glossy above) that reminded me of tiers on wedding cakes or something.
+It looked something like this but all white and without the picnic basket:

 She slouches, is hunched over, actually, when she plays — which made me think of Schroeder’s playing.